Best Green Teas to Boost Your Health: 2020 Review

 Fat and weight loss, improved brain function and a lower risk of cancer are just a few of the outstanding benefits that green tea offers.
 Of course, as with all things, not all green teas are created equal.
+The most effective green tea will depend on what you are buying it for.
 Join us as we go over all things green tea and let you in on the best green teas that money can buy!

 Where Does Green Tea Come From?

 Green tea originates from Camellia sinensis leaves.
 If you’re wondering what the heck a Camellia sinensis leaf is, it can be best explained as a species of evergreen shrub whose leaves are used to make tea.
 The concept is quite straightforward.

 Green tea may credit its name to the Camellia sinensis leaves, in that they haven’t undergone the same process of oxidation and withering used to make black teas.
 Therefore, the leaves retain their vibrant green color, resulting in green tea.
 Green tea production is widespread throughout Asia.

 What Makes Green Tea Different?

 Green tea differs from other teas in that a good amount of compounds from the actual plant make it into the tea itself.
 Most teas are quite rich in polyphenols, micronutrients we absorb through food that have positive effects on our systems, such as reducing inflammation.
 Since many diseases progress from chronic inflammation, polyphenols have the potential to play a major role in maintaining balance within the body.